 AWS Aurora – Superior Cloud Database

-AWS Aurora is a highly scalable, fast and durable, MySQL compatible database engine offered by Amazon Web Services.
+AWS Aurora is a highly scalable, fast and durable, MySQL compatible database engine offered by Amazon Web Services(also, Benefits to Testify the Importance of Amazon EMR).
 It is a fully managed database engine where Amazon RDS handles database provisioning, patching, backup and recovery.
 With AWS Aurora, failure detection and repair of failed instances is also managed.
 Aurora offers better performance than MySql at a much lower price than of commercially available databases.

 Aurora was designed to be more suitable for cloud usage and this is evident from it's data storage model.

 Whenever we create a DB cluster for Amazon Aurora, it consists of one or more instances and aurora cluster volume which manages data for the instances.
 There are two types of instances in an Aurora cluster.

 Primary instance which is responsible for modifications to cluster volume.
 Each cluster will have one primary instance.

 Aurora replica which support only read operations.
 Having replica helps distribute read workload and increases database availability.
 Aurora replicas can be one or more instances.

 The cluster volume is virtual storage volume which spans across multiple availability zones.
 The storage is replicated across 3 availability zones(AZs) with 2 copies of data in each AZ.
 This in turn increases durability and availability of the database.

 Aurora scores as a true cloud database with the following features contributing to it:

 Scalability(One of the pre-dominant advantages of Cloud Migration!): Aurora is a scalable database, which grows with business needs.
 There is no need to provision storage at the beginning.
 Storage is added in units of 10GB on a need basis and can scale up to 64TB.
 An Aurora instance can scale in minutes and you can add replicas with just a couple of clicks.